securitykiss-com/rfw/config/deploy/README.rst

-rfw works with security certificates generated for IP address (as opposed to more common in the web the certificate for domain name).
+rfw works with security certificates are based on IP address (as opposed to prevalent in the web the certificate based on domain name).
 Thus it assumes that the server has static IP and that REST URLs will address it using that IP.

 rfwgen is a tool that generates necessary PKI artifacts: